JCNextCode/CS598/README.md

-# Team Information
+# CS 598 DLH Final Project Team 139
-- Team Number 139
+#### Team Number 139
-- Team Members : Jae Cho : jaecho2@illinois.edu
+#### Team Members : Jae Cho : jaecho2@illinois.edu

 # Youtube Presentation

 https://youtu.be/MOvT7DeRfM8

+# Overview

+In this project attempt was made to reproduce the paper "Benchmarking Deep Learning Architectures for Predicting Readmission to the ICU and Describing Patients-at-Risk".
+Approach is to use various models to benchmark accuracy and precision.
+Pyhealth library was utilized to do much of the implementation.